Netflix/metaflow/metaflow/tutorials/08-autopilot/README.md

 using the 'step-functions create' command line argument.
 This instructs Metaflow to schedule your flow on AWS Step Functions without changing any code.
 You can execute your flow on AWS Step Functions by using the 'step-functions trigger' command line argument.
-You can use a notebook to setup a simple dashboard to monitor all of your Metaflow flows.**
+You can use a notebook to set up a simple dashboard to monitor all of your Metaflow flows.**

 #### Showcasing: